benkehoe/aws-sso-util/README.md

 There is no simple API for retrieving all assignments or even a decent subset.
 The current best you can do is [list all the users with a particular PermissionSet on a particular account](https://docs.aws.amazon.com/singlesignon/latest/APIReference/API_ListAccountAssignments.html).
-`aws-sso-util assigments` takes the effort out of looping over the necessary APIs.
+`aws-sso-util admin assignments` takes the effort out of looping over the necessary APIs.

 ## Administrators: CloudFormation support